Balingasa: History

 During the Spanish colonial era, the area was a densely forested area.
 Upon the arrival of settlers, through the native kaingin method of slash-and-burn cultivation, the once-forested area was cultivated into fields and farms where different cereals and vegetables were planted.
 The area was established as a barrio of Caloocan in 1882, with Catalino Magsalin as its first teniente del barrio, also known as the cabeza de barangay.

 After the formation of the new Philippine capital of Quezon City, the barrio was incorporated into the new city in 1939 pursuant to Commonwealth Act No. 502, transferring Balingasa and other nearby Caloocan sitios and barrios to Quezon City.

 The barrio was recognized as a barangay in 1975 by Quezon City Mayor Norberto S. Amoranto.

 Notable landmarks

-A monument to the Cry of Balintawak or Cry of Pugad Lawin, which marked the start of the Philippine Revolution in 1896, was erected in the area, which was transferred to another location.
+A monument commemorating the Cry of Balintawak or Cry of Pugad Lawin, which marked the start of the Philippine Revolution in 1896, was erected in the area, but has since been relocated.

-The Balintawak Interchange, a road network shaped like a cloverleaf, connects the North Luzon Expressway (NLEX) and the Epifanio delos Santos Avenue (EDSA) under the jurisdiction of both barangays Balingasa and Unang Sigaw.
+The Balintawak Interchange, a cloverleaf-shaped road network, links the North Luzon Expressway (NLEX) and the Epifanio delos Santos Avenue (EDSA) under the jurisdiction of both barangays Balingasa and Unang Sigaw.

-Also, Skyway Stage 3 runs through the barangay above A. Bonifacio Avenue, connecting South Luzon Expressway (SLEX) and NLEX.
+Additionally, Skyway Stage 3 passes above A. Bonifacio Avenue, connecting South Luzon Expressway (SLEX) and NLEX.